 When it comes to hard-working cars and trucks such as delivery, emergency, and police vehicles, limiting maintenance downtime is important for keeping costs low.
 But no fleet owner wants to sacrifice safety.
 Our fleet brakes offer consistent performance and longevity so that your fleet vehicles can keep making money on the road and out of the shop.
 Choose fleet brakes for taxis, ambulances, delivery trucks, police vehicles, tow trucks, and other service vehicles.

 While it may be quickest to choose any old brake pads and brake rotors for your next brake job, selecting the right ones ensures maximum safety and consistent performance.
 When you don’t have the right parts, the best-case scenario is simply having to replace your brakes more often.
 In the worst-case scenario, you might experience brake fade or increased braking distance in heavy braking situations.
-If you’re still wondering which NAPA brakes are best for your situation, you can always talk to one of our knowledgeable associates.
+If you’re still wondering how to choose the best brake pads and brake rotors for your situation, you can always talk to one of our knowledgeable associates.